-While the majority of SEAS students go abroad during the summer or January Term, semester-length programs remain a viable option.
-SEAS offers short study abroad programs, designed for engineering students and led by SEAS faculty, in Germany, Argentina, Guatemala, Panama and France.
-SEAS also offers numerous opportunities to engage in engineering service learning, primarily in Guatemala, Nicaragua, Panama and South Africa.
-Students interested in international engineering service may contact the SEAS International Programs office or the Engineering Students Without Borders (ESWB) student organization.
+While the majority of Engineering students go abroad during the summer or January Term, semester-length programs remain a viable option.
+The Engineering School offers short study abroad programs, designed for engineering students and led by Engineering faculty, in Germany, Argentina, Guatemala, Panama and France.
+The School also offers numerous opportunities to engage in engineering service learning, primarily in Guatemala, Nicaragua, Panama and South Africa.
+Students interested in international engineering service may contact the School of Engineering International Programs office or the Engineering Students Without Borders (ESWB) student organization.
 Students interested in research may consider a research exchange program, such as the one at the Shibaura Institute of Technology in Tokyo.

 Students interested in a semester-length study abroad have a wide range of options, including university partners in most European countries, China, Singapore, Korea, Japan, Brazil, Australia and New Zealand.
-The National University of Singapore and the Hong Kong University of Science and Technology, both offering engineering curricula similar to those within SEAS, offer all instruction in English.
+The National University of Singapore and the Hong Kong University of Science and Technology, both offering engineering curricula similar to those within the School of Engineering, offer all instruction in English.
 Students wishing to study in France, Germany, Spain, and China will need varying degrees of language ability to succeed.
-Students electing to study abroad at one of UVA's partner institutions have the advantages of reduced administrative complexity and of being able to pay their home school tuition or fees and register free at the host school.
+Students are direct enrolling in the university and taking courses alongside locals and international students

 If you have any questions or would simply like more information on international programs in engineering, please feel free to contact the program director at firstname.lastname@example.org.